danleivv/Freesocks/README.md

 Freesocks uses [SATA License](LICENSE.txt) (Star And Thank Author License) by [zTrix](https://github.com/zTrix), so you have to star this project before using.
 Read the [license](LICENSE.txt) carefully.

 ## Update Info

+### 0.1.4
+* use free account on [ishadowsocks.com](http://www.ishadowsocks.com/)
+* test the proxy and reconnect automatically when 'Broken Pipe' occurs in every 5 sec

 ### 0.1.3
 * add option parser